How to deploy a Next.js project on Ubuntu with NGINX

 sudo ufw allow ssh # 22

-sudo ufw allow "Nignx Full" # 80 and 443
+sudo ufw allow "Nginx Full" # 80 and 443

 bash

-To verify this worked, you can run the following command
+To verify this worked, you can run the following command:

 sudo ufw status